Exporting to Saudi Arabia | Octagona Srl

 Italian exports to Saudi Arabia, what prospects?

-Increased infrastructure and urban investment, in line with the Vision 2030 mega-projects, and steady population growth (2% annually, exceeding 36 million), suggest future export growth in the construction and design sectors.
+The increase in infrastructure and urban development investments, in line with the Vision 2030 megaprojects and the steady population growth (an annual growth rate of 2.1%, exceeding 36 million inhabitants), points to future growth in exports in the construction and design sectors.
 Other promising sectors include healthcare, with growing demand for pharmaceuticals and medical equipment, and fashion, where the Made in Italy continues to be a focus for Saudi consumers, especially among young people.

 The business environment in Saudi Arabia is constantly evolving, with reforms facilitating business activities and attracting foreign investment.
-The country offers significant tax advantages, including no personal income tax, a 20% rate on business income and a 15% VAT.
-Numerous agreements to avoid double taxation, including those with Italy, are in place.
-In addition, the country provides incentives for the import of materials and equipment needed for new productive investments, facilitates the obtaining of visas, and supports joint ventures and business location.
+The country offers significant tax advantages, including no personal income tax, a 20% corporate income tax rate, and a 15% VAT rate.
+Numerous double taxation treaties, including those with Italy, are in effect.
+In addition, the country provides incentives for the import of materials and equipment needed for new productive investments, facilitates the issuance of visas, and supports joint ventures and the localization of operations.

 The certifications needed to sell in Saudi Arabia